mui/material-ui/docs/pages/blog/making-customizable-components.md

 ### Add a prop

-Consider a component that lets users rate a product..
+Consider a component that lets users rate a product.
 Going from 1 to 5 stars is good.
 But maybe you need to go up to 10.
 To do so we can add a `max` prop and render as many stars as the value of `max`.